ywaine/CAPTCHA/README.md

-# Original CAPTCHA Recreation - click the link ->
+# Original CAPTCHA Recreation - click the link

 A faithful recreation of the original CAPTCHA system based on the groundbreaking research from Carnegie Mellon University.
+[The link](https://ywaine.github.io/CAPTCHA-remake/)

 ## Market & Background
 This is a recreation of the original CAPTCHA.
 Performing a lifetime digitization of 14 years in transcription of books worth $6.1 Billion in wages.
 Solved by humans 99.6% of the time in under 30 seconds.
 At a rate of solving services for as low as US$0.50 per 1000 solved CAPTCHAs.
 The retail price for solving one million CAPTCHAs was only as low as $1,000